ArtieDb1/tech242-AWS-linux/Week1/Day2/LearningLinux.md

 if you use sudo, it will also allow you to access the root directory.
 Without it, you can't change directory to the root folder.

 ***Remember, that every time you see a forward slash (/) at the beginning of a path, it means that it is an absolute path and the top of it will be the root directory

+## Environment variables
+Just like you have a pwd

+ps aux...